 Marijuana is highly touted for its ability to get you high, but did you know you could get many of the pain-relieving benefits of cannabis without the psychoactive effects?
-The growing range and availability of cannabis topicals are helping bringing the wonder plant’s medicinal properties into the spotlight, giving recreational users and those who want or need to stay sober a new, more convenient and natural path to topical pain relief.
+The growing range and availability of cannabis topicals are helping bring the wonder plant’s medicinal properties into the spotlight, giving recreational users and those who want or need to stay sober a new, more convenient and natural path to topical pain relief.

 Why Use Cannabis Topicals?

-Maybe you tried edibles but you can’t seem to get the dosage right and you end up still in pain or feeling ill.
+Maybe you tried edibles but can’t seem to get the dosage right and you end up still in pain or feeling ill.
 Alternately, the products you are using may have psychoactive components that affect your ability to stay focused, productive or mobile throughout your day.

-How Do They Work?
+How Do Cannabis Salves Work?

 No, that’s not right… They were only wee babes when their parents sent them in a rocket ship to Earth mere moments before their home world exploded.

-However it happened, these once-average products have been infused with cannabis, turning them into super-powered pain relievers.
+Well however it happened, these once-average products have been infused with cannabis, turning them into super-powered pain relievers.

 How Are Transdermal Patches Different From Cannabis Topicals?